On a conjecture that strengthens Kundu's $k$-factor Theorem: Discussion

-We now turn to the weaker question of how many edge-disjoint $1$-factors a $k$-factor in some realization can have.
+One may think increasing the edge-connectivity of $k$-regular graphs would produce many edge-disjoint $1$-factors.
+The classic example of this idea is by Berge \cite{Berge1962} and expanded on in \cite{Bollobas1985, Katerinis1993, Ma2023, Mattiolo2022, Plesnik1972, Shiu2008, Thomassen2020}. \begin{theorem}[\cite{Berge1962}] All even ordered $(k-1)$-edge-connected $k$-regular graphs have a $1$-factor. \end{theorem}

-In \cite{shook2022} we expanded on a result of Edmonds \cite{Edmonds1964} that gave necessary and sufficient conditions for when a degree sequence has a maximally edge-connected realization.
+In \cite{Shook2024} we expanded on a result of Edmonds \cite{Edmonds1964} that gave necessary and sufficient conditions for when a degree sequence has a maximally edge-connected realization.
+A graph with minimum degree $\delta$ is maximally edge-connected if one has to remove at least $\delta$ edges to disconnect the graph.
 One of the things we showed is that if $G$ is a simple graph with minimum degree two and has a $1$-factor $F$, then there is a realization of $\mathcal{R}(G)$ that is maximally edge-connected with the subgraph $G-E(F)$.
 This result can be used to require the realization given by Conjecture~\ref{conj:KunduExpansion} to be maximally edge-connected when $d_{n}\geq 2$.
-In the same paper we proved a more general result that along with Theorem~\ref{thm:berge} we used to prove a partial result of Conjecture~\ref{conj:KunduExpansion}.
+In the same paper we proved a more general result that we combined with Theorem~\ref{thm:berge} to show that if $k$ is large enough, then we can find a realization with a $k$-factor that has at least $r$ edge-disjoint $1$-factors.

-\begin{theorem}[\cite{shook2022}] Let $\pi=(d_{1},\ldots,d_{n})$ be a non-increasing degree sequence with even $n$ such that $\mathcal{D}_{k}(\pi)$ is graphic.
+\begin{theorem}[\cite{Shook2024}] Let $\pi=(d_{1},\ldots,d_{n})$ be a non-increasing degree sequence with even $n$ such that $\mathcal{D}_{k}(\pi)$ is graphic.
 If $k\geq \frac{d_{1}}{2}+r-1$ or $k\geq n-1-d_{n}+2(r-1)$, then $\pi$ has a realization with a $k$-factor that has $r$ edge-disjoint $1$-factors. \end{theorem}

 If $k\geq \frac{d_{1}}{2}+r-1$, then since $d_{n}\geq k\geq \frac{d_{1}+2r-2}{2}$, Theorem~\ref{thm:main-1-factors} is stronger than Theorem~\ref{lem:largek} when $k\leq 2r-1$ and Theorem~\ref{thm:Csaba} would be stronger for large $k$ and $n$.
-Interestingly, Theorem~\ref{thm:berge} is traditionally proved with a structure we rely on in this paper.
-So it maybe possible to directly use the techniques in this paper to prove or even improve Theorem~\ref{lem:largek}.
+However, this strategy of finding highly edge-connected $k$-factors may not be enough to prove Conjecture~\ref{conj:KunduExpansion} since Mattiolo \cite{Mattiolo2022} presented $k$-regular $k$-edge-connected graphs that cannot be partitioned into a $2$-factor and $k-2$ $1$-factors.